ds0nt/go-react-boilerplate/README.md

 Which is a nice way to have multiple configurations.

-For production, I recommend using supervisorctl to keep the binary running, and to pipe the logs into somewhere like: /var/log/project.err.log and /var/log/project.log
+For production, I recommend using supervisorctl or systemd to keep the binary running, and to pipe the logs into somewhere like: /var/log/project.err.log and /var/log/project.log

 Good luck!

 ### Contribute

  If you can pretty things up with your style of coding, please do so and pull request :)

  Cheers guys